DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * It is claimed in [this comment](https://github.com/DandelionSprout/adfilt/issues/7#issuecomment-481978609) that Safari does not properly accept the use of `$third-party`.
 * In Opera, the F12 filetree is not actually opened with F12, but instead with Ctrl+Shift+I (Capital İ).
 * No entries can use both `||` and `##` at the same time.
 * Major note to advanced CSS experts: Some advanced terms have been replaced in this guide, because they'd be less than obvious to laymen who'd need this guide.
-For instance, I replaced `DOM tree` with `F12 filetree`, because I 100% genuinely felt that it was easy to think `DOM` was short for "dominatrix", and also because many people may not even know how to open said tree in web browsers.

 ¹ = Includes uBlock Origin ≥1.20.0, AdGuard (except iOS), AdNauseum, Adblock Plus version ≥3.13, and AdBlock.
 It does **not** include AdGuard Home, Brave Browser, Slimjet, uBlock non-Origin, Tracking Protection List, Blokada, or Pi-hole, whose syntax supports are considerably inferior to the above list.